-Time for part two of my publishing Q&A. Don’t forget to take a look at the previous Q&A answer questions about internships, my publishing work experience and more.
+Time for part two of my publishing Q&A. Don’t forget to take a look at the previous Q&A to find answers to internships, my publishing work experience, and more.

-Quick disclaimer: All opinions are my own and do not reflect on any of the companies I have previously worked for or am currently working for.
+Quick disclaimer: All opinions are my own and do not reflect on any of the companies I have worked or am currently working for.

 This depends entirely on you and your timetable.
-My first internship, which I did whilst at university, was one day a week at a literary agency and they were flexible as to what day I came in.
-I also had two free days on my timetable (excluding weekends) so it was fairly easy for me to schedule it in.
+My first internship, which I did whilst at university, was one day a week at a literary agency.
+They were flexible as to what day I came in.
+I also had two free days on my timetable (excluding weekends).
+So it was fairly easy for me to schedule it in.
 But a lot of universities are going to have a much more structured timetable and you don’t want to miss lectures.

 The first thing I would do is talk to your lecturers and/or career advisers.
-The whole point of university is to learn and develop skills for future jobs, and publishing requires experience so you need to see how flexible your university is at allowing students to gain experience during university time.
+The whole point of university is to learn and develop skills for future jobs.
+And publishing requires experience so you need to see how flexible your university is at allowing students to gain insight during university time.

-Secondly, summer internships are very popular and schemes are even more so, so applying early, getting your CV sorted now and talking to people on social media can really help.
+Secondly, summer internships are very popular and schemes are even more so.
+Applying early, getting your CV sorted now will help.
+Also, talking to people on social media can really educate you.

 Think about where you’re applying.
-Big publishing houses do blocks of work experience, i.e. two weeks or one month or three months experience etc, which are really popular.
-Smaller, independent publishing houses might do less than that and offer only a few days a week and request work experience placements sporadically.
+Big publishing houses do blocks of work experience, i.e. two weeks or one month or three months experience etc. Which are really popular.
+Smaller, independent publishing houses might do less than that and offer only a few days a week.
 And literary agencies may only need a person for a few days/weeks to help out.

-You can even email and offer your services to agencies, literary scouts or PR agencies – saying that you would happily work for a day a week to gain experience and help them out.
-Around March/April, during the London Book Fair period, literary agencies, rights agencies and publishers are swamped with submissions, paperwork and contracts.
+You can even email and offer your services to agencies, literary scouts, or PR agencies.
+Around March/April, during the London Book Fair period, literary agencies, rights agencies, and publishers are swamped with submissions, paperwork, and contracts.
 So start offering your services soon because a lot of people will be needing a little bit of help.

-Top Tip: For summer internships, show an interest via social media first via their Facebook, Instagram or Twitter before applying.
+Top Tip: For summer internships, show interest via social media first before applying.
 Try and get noticed along with your application.

 Question 6: Do you have any tips for someone a) does not live in London and b) is disabled and housebound at some of the time?
 Have you ever come across anyone in the publishing sector with similar limitations.